EngrEeshaKhan/AI-Powered_PTA-CTDISR-Compliance-Audit-System/README.md

 ## 3. Project Objectives
 - Provide a centralized, offline knowledge base of policies, advisories, CTDISR controls, and asset inventories, organized by category.
 - Use semantic search (sentence embeddings + FAISS) to automatically retrieve the most relevant evidence for a given control, rather than relying on keyword search.
+- Use a fine-tuned local LLM (Llama 3.2 + LoRA) to draft PTA responses, recommendations, and action items grounded in retrieved evidence.